wthdevelopers/wthslack/README.md

 15. Add command to get ownself's group UUID (generated in MySQL).

+16. Change all UUIDv1 to UUIDv4.

+17. Add a randomizer feature to randomly create groups from people in a specific channel (`#randomizer`), without confirming their groupings yet.

+18. Add a randomizer feature to randomly create groups from people in a specific channel (`#matchmaking`), taking into account their technology & category preferences (either use graph partitioning or discrete constrained optimization; might be difficult to implement).

-16. Add feature to assign people to rooms, where people with similar dietary preferences will be assigned to rooms in closer proximity to each other (maybe use a modified Gale-Shapley algorithm).
+19. Add feature to assign people to rooms, where people with similar dietary preferences will be assigned to rooms in closer proximity to each other (maybe use a modified Gale-Shapley algorithm).
 Might be difficult to implement.

 Cheers!